syncfusion-content/blazor-docs/blazor/dropdown-list/templates.md

 ---
 layout: post
 title: Templates in Blazor DropDown List Component | Syncfusion
-description: Learn about Templates in Blazor DropDown List component of Syncfusion, and more details.
+description: Learn here all about Templates in Syncfusion Blazor DropDown List component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug
 ---

-# Templates
+# Templates in Blazor DropDown List Component

 The DropDownList has been provided with several options to customize each list item, group title, selected value, header, and footer elements.